Roman architectural revolution

 During the Age of Augustus, almost the entire city of Rome was rebuilt causing an influx of craftsman and architects from all across Europe.
 Emperor Augustus aimed to develop new ideas in the construction of his buildings that would forever defy the limits that were ever thought possible.
 The Mausoleum in Campus Martius was one of the major monuments built by Augustus during his reign that was made almost entirely of concrete using updated construction techniques.
 The concrete is used in concentric rings that support the structure of the building like walls.
 The Theatre of Marcellus was another concrete triumph completed during the Age of Augustus, dedicated to the nephew of the emperor.
 The brick-faced concrete structure construction started under Julius Caesar but was completed under Augustus.
 It was this building that shows the integration of new concrete building techniques of Augustus's architects as opposed to those of Caesar.
 The Theatre of Marcellus uses a variety of materials that aid in the growth of the concrete revolution using readily available volcanic stones such as Tuscolo tuff and Tufo Lionato as aggregates in pozzolanic concretes.

-These newly concocted recipes for concrete provided durability to walls and barrelled vaults as well as a unique aesthetic appeal.
-The integrated stone and masonry design illustrate a refinement that came with the concrete revolution as a result of the new techniques and styles developed under Augustus.
+These new recipes for concrete provided durability to walls and barrelled vaults as well as a unique aesthetic appeal.
+The integrated stone and masonry design illustrated a refinement that came with the concrete revolution as a result of the new techniques and styles developed under Augustus.
 The craftsmanship of the Theatre Marcellus demonstrated a skilled employment as well as rigorous technical supervision.